TLDR

 The key problem I was trying to solve, at first, was the lack of immersive learning opportunities within Duolingo.
 The overarching issue was the low rate of user retention.

 For this case study, a competitive audit was the place to start.
-There are a lot of language learning resources and it’s important to know how others are solving problems, in order to make relevant solutions, and see whether there are holes in the market that need filling.
+There are a lot of language learning resources and it’s important to know how others are solving problems, and whether there are holes in the market that need filling.

 Interviews